-- 136.On the basis of Article 66(1), the limits must be respected at all times but Article 66 (4) authorises competent authorities to permit institutions to exceed the overall 50% limit of hybrid instruments included in original own funds.
-The competent authorities may also authorise institutions to exceed the limits set according to the quality of the hybrid instruments i.e. 15% and 35%.
-Authorisation to exceed the limits also covers the limits set for additional own funds. - 137.
+- 136. On basis of Article 66(1), limits must be respected at all times but Article 66 (4) authorises competent authorities to permit institutions to exceed the overall 50% limit of hybrid instruments in the original own funds.
+The competent authorities may also authorise exceeding the limits set according to the quality of the hybrid instruments i.e. 15% and 35%.
+The authorisation to exceed the limits also covers the limits set to the additional own funds. - 137.
 The competent authority's power to authorise exceeding the limits is confined by the duration of the emergency situation at hand.
 The authorisation shall be temporary and the institution shall submit a plan for replenishing its capital ratios. - 138.
-Mergers and acquisitions are, in principle, excluded from the scope of an emergency situation unless their purpose is to reorganize or rescue an institution in distress.
+Mergers and acquisitions are, in principle, excluded from the scope of emergency situation unless their purpose is to reorganize or rescue an institution in distress.